sofiahuevo/PurrplingMod/docs/modding/dialogues.md

 Dialogues can be conditioned by game state.
 Conditions are:

-- Is player married with this NPC?
+- Is player married or dating with this NPC?
 - Is day or night?
 - Whats is a weather?
 Rainy?
 Sunny or something else?
 - and combinations of this conditions